Mitsubishi Heavy Industries Air Conditioners Review

 - You have a choice of either reverse cycle systems, cooling-only systems or ‘hyper’ inverters

 - Hyper inverters basically have the capacity to deliver much more efficient cooling and heating, with the 2.0kW model in the Avanti PLUS series being boasted for a 7-star energy rating

-Although 6 stars is impressive, much of MHIAA’s range boasts energy ratings of around the 1.5-3 star range, which is considerably less exciting.
+Although 7 stars is impressive, much of MHIAA’s range boasts energy ratings of around the 4-5 star range.
 As you’d expect with most split systems these days, there are many delay and timing functions, night/sleep modes, quiet modes and high-power turbo modes.
 Prices start at around $800, but the biggest and best models can cost more than $2,000, which is cheaper than premium brands but are not among the cheapest out there.